Oshion01/HuskyCrates-Docs/config_write.rst

 We suggest using an app such as Sublime Text which has a HOCON module that can aid you in properly formatting your config files.

 **Very important:** Please make sure you save your config in UTF-8 ecoding the *first* time you save!
 It will prevent a lot of potential problems for your config.
-Please note that HOCON does sort everything within
+Please note that HOCON does sort everything within ladders alphabetically.

 Your first line of every config is always going to be ``crates {``.
 This is necessasry to indicate that this is crates information
 The next line is where your first crate is initiated this is your ``crate_id`` which you will use to call your crates in commands.
 Give it an easy to type name and type on the next line your ``<crate_id> {``.